Serendipity ou Algorithme

 Everything is amazing when we talk about Serendipity!

-In particular, with Voltaire, in 1748 and his philosophical tale “Zadig or Destiny”, inspired by the same Persian tale “Voyages and Adventures of the Three Princes of Serendip”, the notion appears.
-Walpole read Voltaire, who in the 18th century was a true rock star.
-For the philosopher of Paris, the sagacity of Walpole was rather rational discernment and the circumstantial accident a “quirk of Providence”.
+In particular, with Voltaire, in 1748 and his philosophical tale “Zadig or Destiny”, inspired by the same Persian tale “Voyages and Adventures of the Three Princes of Serendip”.
+Walpole read Voltaire, since the French philosopher was a real 18th century rock star.
+Voltaire considered Walpole’s sagacity rather as a “rational discernment” and the circumstantial accident a “quirk of Providence”.

-Nowadays, the “quirk of Providence” has been replaced by algorithms and statistics.
+Nowadays, it seems that the “quirk of Providence” has been replaced by ubiquitous algorithms and statistical models.

-No one can deny the hypertrophied importance of the algorithms that punctuate our life, be it Siri, Alexa and other assistants.
-They accompany us, assist, support and guide us on a daily basis.
+We can no longer deny the hypertrophied importance of algorithms punctuating our life, be it Siri, Alexa and other AI assistants.
+They accompany, assist, support and guide us on a daily basis.

-Is it for comfort?
+Is it out of comfort?
 Lack of confidence?
 Too much confidence?
 Do we believe them to be superior to our own abilities?

 Our relation to the world

-Whether it’s artificial intelligence, robotics, machine learning, deep learning or simply big data, everything prompts us to think about the extent to which our relationship to the world, to others and to ourselves is deeply affected by the governance of algorithms.
+Whether it is artificial intelligence, robotics, machine learning, deep learning or simply big data, it all prompts us to reflect upon the extent to which our relationship to the world, to others and to ourselves has been deeply affected by the governance of algorithms.

-Does the non-programmed still have a chance in our life, ultra-calibrated by machines and algorithmic programs?
+Does the free-style, non-programmed living still appeal to us in our ultra-calibrated lives?
+Calibrated by machines and algorithmic programs?

-Already in 1964, Joseph Weizenbaum (MIT), the pioneer of chatbots with his program Eliza, alerted of a possible misconduction.
+Already back in 1964, Joseph Weizenbaum (MIT), the pioneer of chatbots with his program Eliza, alerted of a possible misconduct.

-In his book “Computer Power and Human Reason – From Judgment to Calculation” he pointed to the supremacy of programmed computers over Man.
-On the psyche of Man.
+In his book “Computer Power and Human Reason – From Judgment to Calculation” he pointed to a computational supremacy of programmed computers over Man.
+Over the psyche of Man.

-And our power to decide, to judge that distinguish us from machines.
+And pointing to our power to choose, to judge that distinguish us from calculating and parsing machines.

 Serendipity has become bankable